World Heritage Convention

 The aim of the World Heritage Convention is to increase respect for the unique heritage of various nations and disseminate information concerning it.
 International co-operation based on the Convention allows saving, treasuring and restoring universally significant cultural and natural heritage.

-In early 2014, 190 countries had ratified the World Heritage Convention.
+193 countries have ratified the World Heritage Convention.
 Finland ratified the Convention in 1987.